A proof of Perrin-Riou's Heegner point main conjecture: Introduction

-with $N^+$ (resp. $N^-$) divisible only by primes which are split (resp. inert) in $K$, and assume the following \emph{generalized Heegner hypothesis}:
+with $N^+$ (resp. $N^-$) divisible only by primes that split (resp. remain inert) in $K$, and assume the following \emph{generalized Heegner hypothesis}:

-Under this hypothesis, the theory of complex multiplication provides a collection of CM points, defined over ring class field extensions $K[n]/K$, on a Shimura curve $X_{N^+,N^-}$ with $\Gamma_0(N^+)$-level structure attached to an indefinite quaternion algebra $B/\bQ$ of discriminant $N^-$.
-By modularity \cite{bcdt}, these CM points give rise to Heegner points $y_n\in E(K[n])$, and exploiting the $p$-ordinarity assumption, they can be turned into norm-compatible systems of Heegner points on $E$ over the tower $K_\infty/K$.
+Under this hypothesis, exploiting the modularity of $E$, \cite{bcdt}, for every positive integer $n$ prime to $N$ the theory of complex multiplication yields a construction of Heegner points $y_n\in E(H_n)$ defined over the ring class field $H_n$ of $K$ of conductor $n$.
+More precisely, letting $X_{N^+,N^-}$ be the Shimura curve attached to an indefinite quaternion algebra $B/\mathbf{Q}$ of discriminant $N^-$ together with a $\Gamma_0(N^+)$-level structure, the points $y_n$ are obtained as the image of special points on $X_{N^+,N^-}$ under a fixed parametrization $\pi:X_{N^+,N^-}\rightarrow E$.